vshao2000/260ProjectWebsite/website.md

 # Conclusion

-Therefore, we can see from our model comparison that the random forest performed significantly better than the linear regression on the Boston house price data.
+I used this project to compare two models, the linear regression and the random forest, and how well I can predict house prices given several different house features.
+As mentioned earlier in the introduction, I had two main questions I sought to answer.
+First, how successfully can I apply the machine learning methods I’ve learned in this course on input features to predict the price of houses in Boston?
+Second, how do the performances of linear regressions and random forests compare on the same dataset?
+Overally, I was able to obtain satisfactory predictive performance based on the r-squared values.
+Additionally, we can see from our model comparison that the random forest performed significantly better than the linear regression on the Boston house price data.
 By cross-validating, we were able to not only prevent overfitting of the data but also select the best final model for predictions.
 However, despite the improved performance of the random forest predictive model, we also can see, first-hand, some of the drawbacks when using a non-parametric model.
 First, the random forest was noticeably slower than the linear regression model when cross-validating and predicting.
 In this project, the increased time was inconsequential because of the relatively small dataset, but for more robust datasets, I can see this potentially being an issue.
 Second, random forests are a black box algorithm so while its complexity compared to the linear model lends itself to better predictions, it is less interpretable than a linear model.
 We can no longer understand the effects of the coefficients and the final random forest model as well as our final linear model.
 Therefore, this project has also showed the importance of not blindly choosing the more complex model.
 For datasets that meet the assumptions of a linear model and where linear models can also perform well, there is no benefit in using a random forest because we give up the power of interpretability.

 Overall, I believe my analysis was successful because I was able to train two different algorithms and create predictions while also